Obsessive compulsive disorder (OCD)

 • Temporary relief – the compulsive behaviour temporarily relieves the anxiety, but the obsession and anxiety soon returns, causing the cycle to begin again.

-It's possible to just have obsessive thoughts or just have compulsions, but most people with OCD will experience both
+It's possible to just have obsessive thoughts or just have compulsions, but most people with OCD will experience both.

 Should I tell my friends and family?